DPT vaccine: Vaccination rates

+The World Health Organization (WHO) estimated that 89% of people globally had received at least one dose of DTP vaccine and 84% had received three doses of the vaccine, completing the WHO-recommended primary series (DTP3).
+The WHO tracks DTP3 completion rates among one-year-olds on a yearly basis.
+The yearly DTP3 completion rate is considered a good proxy for the completeness of childhood vaccination in general, and numbers of children who have not received a first dose of DTP are used as a proxy for those who are not reached by vaccination programs at all (termed zero-dose children).

 Combination vaccines with acellular pertussis

 DTaP and Tdap are both combination vaccines against diphtheria, tetanus, and pertussis.
-The lower-case "d" and "p" indicate smaller concentrations of diphtheria toxoids and pertussis antigens, and "a" in "ap/aP" indicates that the pertussis toxoids are acellular.
+The "a" indicates that the pertussis toxoids are acellular, while the lower-case "d" and "p" in "Tdap" indicate smaller concentrations of diphtheria toxoids and pertussis antigens.

 DTaP

-DTaP (also DTPa and TDaP) is a combination vaccine against diphtheria, tetanus, and pertussis, in which the pertussis component is acellular.
-This is in contrast to whole-cell, inactivated DTP (DTwP).
+DTaP (also DTP and TDaP) is a combination vaccine against diphtheria, tetanus, and pertussis, in which the pertussis component is acellular.
+This is in contrast to whole-cell, inactivated DTP (or DTwP).
 The acellular vaccine uses selected antigens of the pertussis pathogen to induce immunity.
 Because it uses fewer antigens than the whole-cell vaccines, it is considered to cause fewer side effects, but it is also more expensive.
-Research suggests that the DTP vaccine is more effective than DTaP in conferring immunity, because DTaP's narrower antigen base is less effective against current pathogen strains.
+Research suggests that the DTwP vaccine is more effective than DTaP in conferring immunity, because DTaP's narrower antigen base is less effective against current pathogen strains.